How to Build Muscle Without Weights (Using Bodyweight Exercises)

-With at-home workouts becoming more popular and practical, many are wondering how to build muscles without weights?
-Well, we've got your back.
-Or, in this case, your entire physique.
+With at-home workouts becoming more popular and practical, you might wonder how to build muscles without weights.
+Well, we've got your back—or, in this case, your entire body.

 How Do Muscles Grow?

-Muscle-building, or “skeletal muscle hypertrophy” in scientific circles, occurs when protein synthesis is greater than protein breakdown in the tissue of muscle groups.
-This leads to a positive net protein turnover that translates into additional muscle mass.
+Muscle growth, or “skeletal muscle hypertrophy” in scientific terms, occurs when protein synthesis is greater than protein breakdown in muscle tissues.
+This translates to a net positive protein turnover, leading to increased muscle mass.

 1. Mechanical Tension

 Mechanical tension is imperative for muscle growth.
-When you're performing a calisthenics exercise, like a bodyweight squat, your muscles lengthen in the eccentric phase (e.g., the downward movement of the squat), which produces passive mechanical tension.
+When you're performing a bodyweight exercise, like a squat, your muscles lengthen in the eccentric phase (e.g., the downward movement of the squat), which produces passive mechanical tension.

 When paired with the active tension in the concentric phase of the same exercise (e.g., the upward movement of the squat), the overall mechanical tension contributes to a greater muscle-building effect.